Facebook launches new tool to help users memorialize loved ones

 The automated changes will prevent recommendations that a person who has passed away be invited to events or sending reminders that it is the person’s birthday.

-The changes are based on the feedback the company has gotten from users, discussions with experts in grieving and people from various religious and cultural backgrounds, as well as the personal experience of Facebook’s chief operating officer, Sheryl Sandberg.
+The changes are based on the feedback the company has received from users, discussions with experts in grieving, and people from various religious and cultural backgrounds, as well as the personal experience of Facebook’s chief operating officer, Sheryl Sandberg.

 “We weren’t able to really distinguish sometimes when someone was alive years ago,” Sandberg told NBC News in a phone interview.